streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 ### I am an old user of Notesnook, I don't have a data encryption key.

-Your key will be created when you change your password.
+Your data encryption key will be created when you change your password.